 Capital One rewards screenshot with a red box around "move rewards"

-Finally, choose how many miles to transfer, then confirm.
+Finally, enter the number of miles to transfer, then confirm.

 Transferring to another Capital One member

 To transfer miles to another Capital One member, call the number on the back of your card.
-Provide the name and full card number of the person to whom you'd like to transfer miles.
+You’ll need to provide the name and full card number of the person you want to transfer miles to.

-The Capital One representative will confirm your personal information and ask for the other person's name, card number, and how many miles you want to transfer.
-After that, they'll confirm that all the information is correct and ask your permission to complete the transfer.
+The Capital One representative will verify your personal information and ask for the recipient’s name, card number, and the number of miles you want to transfer.
+They’ll then confirm the details and ask for your permission to complete the transfer.
 Once submitted, the transfer is instant.

 To see miles transferred from you to someone else, log on to your Capital One account, click “View Rewards,” and then “Redemptions.”
 You will see the miles transferred out.